Plants For Redwood Forest

 Ceanothus parryi is an evergreen shrub to six feet in most gardens, can make eighteen feet in the wild.
 Small, dark green leaves on a tight rounded bush, make it an attractive plant.
 Flower show is ...
 Learn more.

-A California native lilac cultivar that possesses much darker leaves than any other individuals of this species that we have observed.
-A very formal California native, wonderful for a small border ...
+Ceanothus thyrsiflorus 'Skylark' form of Ceanothus is a California native lilac cultivar that possesses much darker leaves than any other individuals of this species that we have observed.
+A very f...
 Learn more.

 Cornus sessilis Blackfruit Dogwood

-A deciduous. shrub to 15 feet, N. Calif., part to full shade, good soil moisture, good background for wood garden, combine with redwoods, ferns etc. use for north side deck in shade.
-It looks like a w...
+A deciduous shrub to 15 feet, northern California, part to full shade, good soil moisture, good background for wood garden, combine with redwoods, ferns etc. Use for north side deck in shade.
+It looks...
 Learn more.

 Dicentra formosa Pacific Bleeding Heart

-Pacific Bleeding Heart (sometimes called Dutchman's Britches) is a 12-18 inch perennial with clusters delicate pink flowers in summer.
-A rock garden plant that grows in damp places.
-This Dicentra ...
+Pacific Bleeding Heart (sometimes called Dutchman's Britches) is a 12-18 inch perennial with clusters of delicate, pink flowers in summer.
+A rock garden plant that grows in damp, places.
+This Dice...
 Learn more.

 Diplacus aurantiacus Sticky Monkey Flower